 3 Snapchat And BitMoji

-This has especially been good for fashion tycoons like Ralph Lauren and Steve Madden who have used BitMoji to spread the word around their clothing lines.
+This has especially been good for fashion tycoons like Ralph Lauren and Steve Madden.
+These fashion giants have used BitMoji to market their clothing lines.
 So people will be able to dress up their avatars in branded looks from high-end clothing lines.
 Brands like Levi and Jordan have also collaborated with Snapchat and BitMoji.
-Snapchat with its filters is great for branding for all kind of brands but these fashion brands are becoming a part of users identity by providing a very customizable service.
+Snapchat with its filters is great for branding for all kind of brands.
+These fashion brands with customizable avatars are becoming a part of users identity.

-Brands that can also collaborate with Genies are - Brands who are weaving marketing strategies around avatar marketing.
+Brands that can work with Genies are - Brands weaving marketing strategies around avatar marketing.

 GIPHY is the biggest GIFs library and the proverbial early bird when it comes to GIFs.
 Most keyboard application has GIPHY as their default GIF library.
 GIPHY serves more than 100 millions consumers who share more than 1 billion GIFs each day.
 GIFs are a great tool for meme marketing as well.

-From Denny’s using humour by repurposing their food throughout their blog with their Moonwalking Sandwich Shoes to Starbucks GIFs campaign that made quite a mark.
-There are a number of GIF campaigns to talk about.
+Denny’s with their Moonwalking Sandwich Shoes and Starbucks GIFs campaign both worked.
+There are many GIF campaigns to talk about.

 GIPHY is good for any brand looking for GIF marketing.